bokub/git-history-editor/README.md

 git log -1000 --pretty=format:"%H*#%an*#%ae*#%at*#%s" | base64
 ```

 ### Step 2: Edit

-Git History Editor has a nice UI designed to let you edit what you want in each one of your past commits.
+Git History Editor has a nice UI designed to let you edit what you want in each one of your past commits, or create a rule that will apply to multiple commits.
 [Just try it](https://git.io/editor).

 ### Step 3: Export

-When the edition step is finished, Git History Editor provides a script that can be run inside the project in order to
+When the edition step is finished, Git History Editor provides a script that you can run in order to apply the changes immediatly.
-apply the changes.

 This script uses the `git filter-branch` command, which is the less painful way to rewrite a git branch history with precision.